ewpratten/ewpratten.com/_posts/2019-08-11-Setting-up-JA.md

 ## Workflow
 `ibus` runs in the background and will show an indication of your selected language upon pressing the keyboard shortcut set in the [setup tool](#configuring-ibus).
 For languages like Japanese, where it's writing systems do not use the English / Latin-based alphabets, `ibus` will automatically convert your words as you type (this behavior will be different from language to language).

 An example of this is as follows.
 I want to write the word *Computer* in Japanese (Katakana to be exact).
-I would switch to `mozc` input, and start typing the romanji word for computer, *Pasokon*.
+I would switch to `mozc` input, and start typing the romaji word for computer, *Pasokon*.
 This will automatically be converted to Hiragana, *ぱそこん*. *Computer* is not a word that one would write in Hiragana as far as I know, so Katakana would be a better choice.
 To convert this word, I just press `Space` (This is indicated in the bottom left of my screen by `ibus`), and I now have *パソコン*, the Katakana word for *Computer*!

 ---